 Choose a cause and participate in a community service project with your family.

-Donate food to an animal shelter.
+Donate cat food or dog food to a local animal shelter.

 Donate books to your local library.